-(6 credits) Writing Across the Curriculum: Students must complete two writing-intensive (WAC) courses after completing the writing requirement (currently EN 101 and 102).
-Students may count one WAC course in a language other than English toward this requirement.
+Students must complete one Writing Across the Curriculum course after completing the writing requirement (currently EN 101 and 102).
+Students may complete the WAC requirement in a language other than English.
 Placement at the 300-level in a language other than English will satisfy the prerequisite for WAC courses in that language.
-Any course in the Worcester State Liberal Arts and Science Curriculum, individual major requirements, or elective may qualify as WAC if it meets the following criteria.
-Courses labeled WAC:
+Courses in this area:

 - Require a variety of formal and informal writing assignments.
 Formal writing assignments may include traditional essays and research papers, case studies, process analyses, and reports on research findings.
-Informal writing assignments may include journals, lab notebooks, reading responses, and in-class essay examinations. - Offer students instruction in the conventions of writing for a particular discipline. - Assign writing of different lengths and different formats, for a minimum total of approximately 2500 words (or ten pages) during the course of the semester. - Provide opportunities for revision. - Incorporate clear explanations of assignments and various approaches to instruction such as workshops, individual conferences with the instructor, and/or assignment criteria handouts. - Offer different types of feedback, such as traditional grading and evaluation, peer review groups, self-assessment, and writing center sessions.
+Informal writing assignments may include journals, lab notebooks, reading responses, and in-class essay examinations. - · Offer students instruction in the conventions of writing for a particular discipline. - Assign writing of different lengths and different formats, for a minimum total of approximately 2500 words (or ten pages) during the course of the semester. - · Provide opportunities for revision. - Incorporate clear explanations of assignments and various approaches to instruction such as workshops, individual conferences with the instructor, and/or assignment criteria handouts. - Offer different types of feedback, such as traditional grading and evaluation, peer review groups, self-assessment, and writing center sessions.

+Diversity across the Curriculum (3 credits)

-Diversity Across the Curriculum
+Students must complete one Diversity Across the Curriculum course.

-(6 credits) Students must complete two courses, which may be selected from the Liberal Arts and Sciences Curriculum, the major field, or electives.
 Courses in this area address issues of social and cultural diversity in the United States and/or in the world.
 These may include differences in race, religion, ethnicity, language, national origin, gender identity, sexual orientation, regional background, abilities, and/or age.
-Additionally, courses in this area:
+Courses in this area:

-- Study historical experiences, cultural patterns, and social advantages and disadvantages of different groups within the society. - Explore social problems such as racism, prejudice, discrimination, and exploitation as both mainstream and non-mainstream groups experience them.

-- Examine the diversity within each group's experience and how such experiences are dynamic and continuously changing. - Help students develop a sound knowledge of the methods of thinking about issues of diversity, particularly the ability to distinguish facts from interpretations and opinions. - · Include materials written by as well as about persons from diverse groups. - Develop an appreciation/respect for members of diverse groups. - Demonstrate how to communicate culture-specific and/or culture-general ways with diverse groups in various contexts.
+- Study historical experiences, cultural patterns, and social advantages and disadvantages of different groups within the society. - Explore social problems such as racism, prejudice, discrimination, and exploitation as both mainstream and non-mainstream groups experience them. - Examine the diversity within each group's experience and how such experiences are dynamic and continuously changing. - Help students develop a sound knowledge of the methods of thinking about issues of diversity, particularly the ability to distinguish facts from interpretations and opinions. - · Include materials written by as well as about persons from diverse groups. - · Develop an appreciation/respect for members of diverse groups. - Demonstrate how to communicate culture-specific and/or culture-general ways with diverse groups in various contexts.

-Quantitative Reasoning Across the Curriculum
+Quantitative Reasoning Across the Curriculum (3 credits)

-(3 credits) Students must complete one Quantitative Reasoning Across the Curriculum course.
+Students must complete one Quantitative Reasoning Across the Curriculum course.
 All students must pass the Math Placement Test at the stipulated level prior to enrolling in a QRAC course.
 Courses in this area will: